Navigating Insurance Claims for Eaton Fire Survivors

 Will Participating in a Lawsuit Reduce My Insurance Money?

-The lawsuit seeks compensation from Southern California Edison for losses that may or may not be covered by insurance.
+The lawsuit seeks compensation from Southern California Edison for losses that insurance may or may not cover.

 How to Begin Your Eaton Fire Insurance Claims

 You will need to contact your insurance company directly to open a claim.
-Claims are usually assigned on a first come first served basis, so it is important to contact them as soon as you can.
+Insurers usually assign claims on a first come first served basis, so it’s important to contact them as soon as you can.

 Once you open a claim, ask for a complete copy of your insurance policy, including all declarations pages, riders and endorsements.
-Sometimes additional coverage is listed in different portions of your policy, so it is important to review the entire policy.
+Sometimes your policy may list additional coverage in different sections, so it’s important to review the entire policy.

 Insurance Coverage of Displacement Expenses for Eaton Fire Survivors